sgt0/vs-placebo/README.md

   | 14 | Panasonic V-Log (VARICAM) |
   | 15 | Sony S-Log1 |
   | 16 | Sony S-Log2 |
+- `min_luma`: Minimum luminance.
+Defaults to 1e-6 which is infinite contrast.
+  Set to 0 for 1000:1 contrast.

 ### Shader